milesgwood/milesgwood.github.io/pages/AWS/minecraft.md

 java -Xmx7G -Xms5G -jar server.jar nogui
 ```

+# Domain setup

+I created a subdomain `mc.dilatory.fun` which points to the server IP.
+All you need to do is add an A record in cloudflare that points to the server and doesn't proxy traffic through cloudflare (meaning you uncheck the cloud icon).
+The A record gets entered as just the subdomain `mc` not the whole domain.

 # See how you can restore EC2 instance from EBS volume that was saved 20GiB.

 # Change your launch template to avoid making too many EBS volumes saved.